-Potential impacts to commercial fish stocks and fishing catch rates are not likely to be significant based on the following reasons:
+Impacts to commercial fish stocks and fishing catch rates due to the survey are likely to be negligible for the following reasons:

-- As noted in Section 7.1.6.3, mortality of fish (both immediate and delayed) is considered highly unlikely based on no documented cases of fish mortality upon exposure to seismic airgun sound under experimental or field operating conditions (ERM 2017). - Large proportions of the PFTIMF, PTMF, and NDSMF fished areas (>95%) are located outside of the Sauropod 3D MSS.

-- Fishing catch and effort within the Sauropod 3D MSS Acquisition Area is relatively low (refer to Section 4.4.4).
-Historic catch effort indicates effort is more focussed in other areas than it is in the Sauropod 3D MSS Operational Area. - Despite ongoing fishing and seismic surveys across the fisheries in previous years, the demersal scalefish catch in the Pilbara has consistently remained stable and within catch tolerance levels, with catches in 2017/18 exceeding the acceptable catch tolerance range, indicating an increased level of fish abundance, as well as increased catch rates (CPUE). - As noted in Section 7.1.6.6, the stock assessment for all key indicator commercial fish species (red emperor, blue-spotted emperor, goldband snapper and rankin cod) indicates adequate stock status, breeding stock and fishery catch levels (Gaughan and Santoro 2018). - As noted in Section 7.1.6.3, fish recovery from TTS or behavioural effects is expected in days to weeks.
-No population level effects are predicted to target fish species hence no lasting effects on their catchability, and consequently to commercial catch rates are expected. - There are no effects predicted to the ecosystems or habitats of the North Coast fishing bioregion, therefore the proposed seismic activities do not threaten the sustainability of the fisheries that cover significantly smaller areas than the overall distribution of fish in the North Coast fishing bioregion. - The area of potential impact for the assessed species is a low proportion of the area they are likely to inhabit and where they are targeted by commercial fishers.
+- As noted in Section 7.1.6.7, mortality of fish (both immediate and delayed) is considered highly unlikely based on no documented cases of fish mortality upon exposure to seismic airgun sound under experimental or field operating conditions (ERM 2017). - Large proportions of the PFTIMF, PTMF, MMF and NDSMF fished areas (95%) are located outside of the Sauropod 3D MSS. - Fishing catch and effort within the Sauropod 3D MSS Acquisition Area is relatively low (refer to Section 4.4.4).
+Historic catch effort indicates effort is more focussed in other areas than it is in the Sauropod 3D MSS Operational Area. - Despite ongoing fishing and seismic surveys across the fisheries in previous years, the demersal scalefish catch in the Pilbara has consistently remained stable and within catch tolerance levels, with catches in 2017-2018 exceeding the acceptable catch tolerance range, indicating an increased level of fish abundance, as well as increased catch rates (CPUE). - As noted in Section 7.1.6.7, the stock assessment for all key indicator commercial fish species (Red emperor, Bluespotted emperor, Goldband snapper and Rankin cod) indicates adequate stock status, breeding stock and fishery catch levels (Gaughan and Santoro 2018). - As noted in Section 7.1.6.7, fish recovery from TTS or behavioural effects is expected in days to weeks.
+No population level effects are predicted to target fish species hence no lasting effects on their catchability, and consequently to commercial catch rates, are expected. - There are no effects predicted to the ecosystems or habitats of the North Coast fishing bioregion, therefore the proposed seismic activities do not threaten the sustainability of the fisheries that cover significantly smaller areas than the overall distribution of fish in the North Coast fishing bioregion. - The area of potential impact for the assessed species is a low proportion of the area that they are likely to inhabit and where they are targeted by commercial fishers.